Picking Your Topic

 - Think about your interests.
 What would you like to spend time learning more about?
 Look over your course materials and lecture notes for ideas.
 Write down a list of keywords and phrases that interest you.

-- Use a topic ideas database such as CQ Researcher.
+- Use a topic ideas database such as CQ Researcher or Opposing Viewpoints.
 Read current periodicals, browse the internet, and check out reference resources and encyclopedias such as Gale Virtual Reference Library.

 - Be careful not to pick a topic too narrow or too broad.
 You might not be able to find enough relevant information or you might be overwhelmed with too much information.
 As you start your research, you might need to adjust your topic.